specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/README.md

 ## Status

-- In the middle of refactoring...
+- Complete

-## Pulp extensions
+## core-v extensions

 A list of all extensions supported by the cv32e40p can be found [here](https://docs.openhwgroup.org/projects/cv32e40p-user-manual/en/latest/instruction_set_extensions.html).

+## Building Observations

+For a thorough explanation of the build steps and utilization tips, check the [observations' README](./observations/README.md).

+Additionally, [x-heep's documentation](https://github.com/esl-epfl/x-heep/tree/main/docs/source) may also be of aid.